 The official London Coffee Festival coffee cups manufactured by Decent Packaging

-are made from plants, lined with plants, and dressed up in water-based ink.
-The essential concept at the heart of decent, is to ensure they can unmake everything they make, while using materials derived from plants to transform packaging into an industry beyond oil.
+are made from plants and entirely compostable.
+The essential concept at the heart of decent is ‘everything we make, we can unmake’ - minimising their impact on the environment by using materials derived from plants, to transform packaging into an industry beyond oil.

-This means that all LCF cups and other decent packaging at the event, along with organic waste and food scraps, can be disposed of in the clearly marked LCF bins, before finding its way to compost.
-We’ll even have our friendly Bin Hosts on site to help – too easy.
+This means that all LCF-branded cups and other decent packaging used, along with organic waste and food scraps, can be disposed of in the clearly marked LCF bins, before finding their way to compost.
+We’ll even have our friendly Bin Hosts on-site to help – too easy!